DAC098/thoughts_server/README.md

 React front-end using the Fluent UI as a framework.
 React-Router for page navigation and rendering.
 Redux Toolkit for global state management.

+ - Rust `1.51.0`
+ - OpenSSL `1.1.1f`
+ - PostgreSQL `13`
+ - NodeJS `15.14.0`

+Rust package versions can be found in the `Cargo.toml` NodeJS package version can be found in the `package.json`

+currently been building on Ubuntu Server `20.04` so no testing has been done on Windows or MacOS.
+Over versions of various packages and software may work but no testing has been done to determine those versions.

 No official server version as I am unsure about what to set it currently.

+## Contributions

+No idea.
+If you are interested in helping out with this then sweet!

 ### THIS IS A WORK IN PROGRESS, PLEASE DO NOT USE THIS FOR PRODUCTION PURPOSES YET